basboot/WIS-com/README.md

 Combines the temprary logs into one csv-file with all sensors combines in one line (set csv filename on line 14).

+## wis_simulation.py

+A hardware-in-the-loop created specific for the WCB-E+ branch to test ETC+.